 We can then plot a separate curve for each condition.
 All plotting functions take optional hue, col, col_wrap, and row inputs that can be used to divide up data when plotting.
-See the Seaborn documentation for details.
 Most inputs to seaborn.relplot() are supported.

 For example, we can plot two curves for the different list types: